bevy-cheatbook/bevy-cheatbook/src/setup/unofficial-plugins.md

 and opinionated helper for managing and loading game assets.
 Uses custom annotations to let you declare your assets more conveniently.

+### Input Mappings

+To help with your game's [input handling][chapter::input] needs, try the [Input Manager plugin by Leafwing Studios][project::lwim].
+It is a very flexible way to handle your game's bindings / mappings.

 ### Audio

 Use [`bevy_kira_audio`][project::bevy_kira_audio] instead of the built-in `bevy_audio`.